The Trouble with “OSHA-Approved”

 There is no physical address or testing facility where manufacturers may send ladders, scaffolds, power tools, personal protective equipment (PPE), punch presses, trench boxes, or extension cords, etc.

-There are zero OSHA employees traveling to factories or software companies like ours, and approving training products and safety equipment.
+There are zero OSHA employees traveling to factories or software companies like ours, and approving workplace safety training or electrical safety equipment.

 So, what words are true and accurate?